SundayWindy/FlaskRestful/README.md

 * Although REST has many advantages,it does has some disadvantages.
 * The major downside is waste of resources, such as NetWork IO.
 * In REST,you query a resource you get **all fields** of it.
 In many case,you just want a part of it.
-* Another problem is url mixed,in REST,each resouce need a url,when there are many resouces, managing these urls could be a difficult problem.
+* Another problem is url mixed,in REST,each resource need a url,when there are many resources, managing these urls could be a difficult problem.
-* Because of all these, another framework **Graphql** is invented by FaceBoook.
+* Because of all these, another framework **Graphql** is invented by FaceBook.
-* In **Graphql**, there is one url,and you write query to request the fileds that you want to get.
+* In **Graphql**, there is one url,and you write query to request the fields that you want to get.
 It fix REST's problem.
 * If you want to know more about graphql, check it out **here**.

 ## 11. Improvements
 * In this project, some code can be abstracted as a base class.
-In **Handlers**, basically they all did CRUD work, with only diffent args and slightly different logic.
+In **Handlers**, basically they all did CRUD work, with only different args and slightly different logic.
 * If CURD work has been abstracted as a base class, the code could be cleaner.

 ## 12. Some Tools Should be Mentioned

-* **Docker**,using docker to run project in differnt platform.
+* **Docker**,using docker to run project in different platform.
 * **Docker-compose**,a tool that provides you easy way to manage docker.
 * **Makefile**,auto compile tools that can save you a lot of time.
 * **pre-commit**,auto format you code before you commit,these keep your project well formatted,especially useful when work in teams.
-* **[travis-ci.com](https://travis-ci.com/)**, auto integration platform, which can run your tests automaticly after you push.
+* **[travis-ci.com](https://travis-ci.com/)**, auto integration platform, which can run your tests automatically after you push.
 * **[coveralls.io](http://coveralls.io/)**, get test coverage report after tests has been run,for example,you can use travis-ci for CI and let it send report to coveralls.
 * **[codebeat.co](https://codebeat.co/)**, calculate the complexity of your code.
 * **[shields.io](https://shields.io/)**, provide beautiful metadata badge for your project.You can just simply put your github repository url in blank,it will automatically generate suggested badges for you.

 ## 13. A Word
-* This project is coded in Python3.8 using flask-restful framework, you can treat it as **a template to learn web-fraework** or just simply a **start to use python writting web project**.
+* This project is coded in Python3.8 using flask-restful framework, you can treat it as **a template to learn web-framework** or just simply a **start to use python writing web project**.
-* I try to explain the framework cleary above, but if you find any mistake or want to impove the code ,you are **welcomed to contact me at hrui835@gmail.com**.
+* I try to explain the framework clearly above, but if you find any mistake or want to improve the code ,you are **welcomed to contact me at hrui835@gmail.com**.
 * If this project is helpful, **please click a Star**.
 ##  Maintainers